-Use the Port Forwarding menu to create Virtual Server functions through the Router.
-A Virtual Server can allow remote users to access services on your LAN such as FTP for file transfers or SMTP and POP3 for e-mail.
+Use the Port Forwarding menu to allow remote users to access services on your LAN such as FTP for file transfers or SMTP and POP3 for e-mail.
 The DSL-G604T will accept remote requests for these services at your Global IP Address, using the specified TCP or UDP protocol and port number, and then redirect these requests to the server on your LAN with the Private IP address you specify.
 Remember that the Private IP Address must be within the range specified for your LAN.

-The Virtual Server feature employs UDP/TCP port redirection to direct traffic through the WAN port to specified servers on your private network.
+The Port Forwarding feature employs UDP/TCP port redirection to direct traffic through the WAN port to specified servers on your private network.
 Port redirection can also be used to direct potentially hazardous packets to a proxy server outside your firewall.
 For example, you can configure the Router to direct HTTP packets to a designated HTTP server in the DMZ.
 You can define a set of instructions for a specific incoming port or for a range of incoming ports.
 Each instruction set or rule is indexed and can be modified or deleted later as needed.